Wood Tree Houses, Elevated Entertainment Areas & Gazebos

 Design Criteria & Location Considerations For Treehouses

 - Use ~ As children age and adults mature, so do their need for spaces to play and dream.
-Consider the alternative uses you want your play house or retreat to be able to handle: sanctuary, studio, workout room, meditation center, fantasy zone, cooling off space.
+Consider the alternative uses you want your play deck or retreat to be able to handle: sanctuary, studio, workout room, meditation center, fantasy zone, cooling off space.
 Design issues include:

 - permanent structure (or built for easy knockdown for transport to another home)